Create a Website Account - Manage notification subscriptions, save form progress and more.

 If the initial inspection fails, all repairs must be completed to obtain a Certificate of Compliance.
 On the Utility Inspection Report Form the Qualified Contractor will note what repairs need to be completed by any licensed plumbing contractor with a City of Morgan Hill business license in order to pass a future inspection.
 A second inspection will need to take place after the repairs are completed to pass the inspection for the property.
 If the seller of the property negotiates with the buyer, a Transfer of Responsibility to Repair Form may be completed.

 No. If repairs are necessary, they can be conducted by any licensed plumbing contractor with a City of Morgan Hill business license.
 The NASSCO certified licensed contractor is only necessary for the inspection (and re-inspection), but not required for any needed repairs.
-A Qualified Contractor with NASSCO certification will be required to conduct the final inspection after any repairs are made.
+A Qualified Contractor with NASSCO certification from the provided list will be required to conduct the final inspection after any repairs are made.

 To mitigate any property transfer delays the two participating parties may choose to complete the Transfer of Responsibility Form, allowing for the buyer to take responsibility for all repairs that may need to be completed on the private sewer lateral in order to pass inspection.
 The new property owner will be allotted 180 days to complete the repairs.
 Buyers who do not complete the improvements as required will be subject to penalties and could have their water service terminated.